 - Partners in Prime

-Presentations from the grant requestors were heard during the Council-Manager Briefing on October 23, 2016.
-The specific allocation of available grant funds will be discussed during the Council/Manager Briefings on November 14 and/or November 28, 2016.
+Presentations from the grant requestors were heard during the Council-Manager Briefing on October 23, 2017.
+The specific allocation of available grant funds will be discussed during the Council/Manager Briefings on November 13, 2017.

-General fund transfers to other funds, including the Street, Construction and Maintenance, Street Improvement, Capital Improvement, Municipal Garage, and Recreational Facilities funds total $2,750,000 for 2017.
-Particular to the Fire Levy fund, the passage of an additional 2.5 mills for the Fire/EMS operations on November 8, 2016 will infuse much needed revenue to sustain Fire operations for many years to come while eliminating the General fund subsidy.
+General fund transfers to other funds, including the Street, Construction and Maintenance, Street Improvement, Capital Improvement, Municipal Garage, and Recreational Facilities funds total $3,647,500 for 2018.

 The City’s Debt Service funds are dependent on revenues from the General fund, Capital funds, and the Water, Sewer and Recreation Facilities funds.
-Due to the City’s commitment to have the debt service funds have first rights on City revenues, as well as our intent to manage the debt effectively, the City’s bond rating received a confirmation of its investment grade rating of “Aa1” in March, 2014.
-The City’s current net outstanding debt for the 2017 Operating Budget will be $16,894,238.
-The total debt payments in 2017 will be $731,474 for interest and $2,915,615 for principal.
+Due to the City’s commitment to provide the debt service funds with first rights on City revenues, as well as our intent to manage the debt effectively, the City’s bond rating received yet another confirmation of its investment grade rating of “Aa1” in August, 2017.
+The City’s current net outstanding debt for the 2018 Operating Budget will be $15,389,267.
+The total debt payments in 2018 will be $544,336 for interest and $2,007,271 for principal.

-The General fund balance has been the subject of much discussion over the past several years as State local government and estate taxes have decreased or been eliminated.
-The General fund’s main source of revenue, the local income tax, has now stabilized and is being conservatively projected to increase over 2016 projected revenues by 1.6%.
-The General fund balance is expected to be approximately $12.8 million at the end of 2016.
-In conjunction with Council’s goal of a 25% reserve, $7.3 million of the General fund balance is being budgeted as a reserved fund balance.
+The General fund balance has been the subject of much discussion over the past several years as local government funds and estate taxes have either decreased or been eliminated.
+The General fund’s main source of revenue, the local income tax, has now stabilized and is being conservatively projected to increase over 2017 projected revenues by 3%.
+The General fund balance is expected to be approximately $13 million at the end of 2018.
+In conjunction with Council’s goal of a 25% reserve, $7.5 million of the General fund balance is being budgeted as a reserved fund balance.
 This leaves an unreserved cash balance of $5.5 million to continue to provide services to residents as well as to offset future unforeseen national, regional and/or local economic changes, or in the event of negative occurrences.
-A historical perspective chart will be provided at Council’s November 28 budget presentation.